ctrom/terraform-instaclustr-provider/README.md

 To build this plugin run:
 go build -o terraform-provider-instaclustr

-INSTACLUSTR_ACCESS_KEY and INSTACLUSTR_SECRET_KEY must be set for instaclustr to have access to your target firewall_rules_url.
+INSTACLUSTR_ACCESS_KEY and INSTACLUSTR_SECRET_KEY must be set as environment variables for instaclustr to have access to your target firewall_rules_url.

 An example terraform command:
 INSTACLUSTR_ACCESS_KEY=[ACCESS_KEY] INSTACLUSTR_SECRET_KEY=[SECRET_KEY] terraform [COMMAND]